Uganda – It has always been the Pearl of Africa.

 4. A Tropical Paradise – Africa’s Tropical Fruit Basket

 Winston Churchill wrote in his book My African Journey: Uganda is from end to end one beautiful garden, where the staple food of the people grows almost without labor.
-Does it not sound like a paradise on Earth?… Concentrate on Uganda… It is the Pearl 0f Africa.
+Does it not sound like a paradise on Earth?… Concentrate oEarthnda… It is the Pearl of Africa.

 5. Uganda – One of the most Biodiverse Countries in the World

 The words of Winston Churchill, published in 1908, still ring true today in the 21st Century.
-“For magnificence, variety of form and color, a profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is true “the Pearl of Africa.”
+“FoCenturyficence, variety of form and color, a profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is true “the Pearl of Africa.”

-Uganda, a small, landlocked country, the State of Oregon, makes the top ten countries regarding Biodiversity.
+Uganda, a small, landlocked country in the State of Oreis, is among the top ten countries regarding Biodiversity.
 Some call Uganda gifted by Nature.

-Unlike other Safari Destinations, Uganda is home to the -Big-7.”
-Lions, Elephants, Hippos, Rhinos, Leopards, Buffaloes, Mountain Gorillas, and Chimpanzees.
-Over 1,160 Species of Birds, including the elusive Shoebill Stork, Butterflies, giant Crocodiles in Africa, and the Nile Crocodiles.
+UnliNatureer Safari Destinations, Uganda is home to the Big 7: Lions, Elephants, Hippos, Rhinos, Leopards, Buffaloes, Mountain Gorillas, and Chimpanzees.
+There are also over 1,160 Species of Birds, including the elusive Shoebill Stork, Butterflies, giant Crocodiles in Africa, and Nile Crocodiles.

 The most considerable number of endangered Nubian (Rothschild) Giraffes.
 That is just the beginning.
 One could add Tropical Jungles, Afromontane Rainforests, endless Savannahs, lakes as large as an ocean, and more.